wp-plugins/user-admin-simplifier/readme.txt

 Note: while you can simplify your own admin menu, the plugin does not let you remove its own menu for yourself. this prevents the possibility of locking yourself out entirely.

+Unininstalling and deleting the plugin will remove all of its settings.

 == Frequently Asked Questions ==

 = What questions do you have? =